|

 In

-1995 the Craig family turned their entire farm
+1995 the Craig family turned their entire

-Lewa Wildlife Conservancy, with a mandate to
+the Lewa Wildlife Conservancy, with a mandate

-protect and conserve the wildlife of Kenya.
+to protect and conserve the wildlife of Kenya.

-They had to convince the local communities to
+They had to convince the local communities

-stop seeing animals as competition for their
+to stop seeing animals as competition for

-cattle's grazing and instead see them as a source
+their cattle's grazing and instead see them

-re-opened to the animals.
+routes were re-opened to the animals.

 Lewa